 Nowadays, all but a handful of large commercial news organizations have abandoned serious investigative reporting, regarding it as an unnecessary expense, hurtful to the bottom line.
 100Reporters has gathered some of the country’s—and the planet’s—best investigative reporters in a purpose-driven project to expose corruption and hold power accountable.

-100Reporters represents a new take on a familiar mission: using the power of the pen to hold government and business accountable.
-Every year, corrupt leaders and their cronies siphon more than $1.26 trillion from the national economies of developing nations, according to the Global Financial Integrity Project.
+From 2008 to 2017, corrupt leaders and their cronies siphoned more than $8.7 trillion from the national economies of 135 developing countries and 36 advanced nations, according to the Global Financial Integrity Project.
 For every $1 that enters Africa in development aid, some $10 leaves the continent in illegal cash transfers.
-This is money that could be used to build roads, schools, water treatment plants, and hospitals.
+This is money that could–and must–be used to build roads, schools, water treatment plants, and hospitals.